willhunt914/CAD/README.md

 This photo includes versions from Both me and Matthias including both of our spinner designs.

 ### Reflection
 I learned that you should use a branch when you want to create a independent workspace in the same document.
 You should use a version when you want to create a snapshop in time.
 Instead of the extrude tool, you should use the loft tool if you want the sketch to change as it extrudes.
+You can use the animate tool to showcase your assembly.

 ## Multipart_Studio
 We were given multiple drawings and dimensions to create a new part.